Click here to edit using the old editor

 • Promotion and Pitch

-Prepare to engage with creative industries and external audiences through the promotion of media professionalism, self-confidence, collaboration, and team strategies.
+Prepare to engage with creative industries and external audiences through pitching, self-promotion, collaboration, presentation and professional communication.

 • Graduate Project